'Candyman' Trailer's Subtle Nods to the Horror Classic

 Heat Vision breakdown

+Candyman is an iconic movie figure, but even more so for black audiences.
+Yet this pic is the first time a black director and writer have been behind a Candyman film, creating larger significance to the urban legend sprung up from the black housing project Cabrini-Green.
+Much like the first movie, this new Candyman feels in the vein of what Peele has termed a “social thriller,” but from a new and welcome perspective.
+Although he did not direct this film, Peele's voice is very present in the trailer from the start.

+When Anthony McCoy (Yahya Abdul-Mateen II) breaks down the rules for summoning Candyman to Brianna Cartwright (Teyonah Parris) at the start of the trailer, she asks, “Who would do that?”
+Cut to a lineup of white girls saying "Candyman" in the mirror five times.
+This kind of sly wit, and the evolution of Phillip Glass’ memorable score to an eerie rendition of “Say My Name” by Destiny’s Child, gives the trailer its own distinct tone, different from the more classical gothic vibe of Rose’s writing and direction.
+And DaCosta, who impressed with grounded human portraits of poverty in Little Woods, looks to employ a stylish visual sense that sets the gothic horror of the past against the backdrop of the modern art world — and with no shortage of blood involved in this process.
+The original pic offered no shortage of gore, and DaCosta looks to follow suit.
+As Candyman said best, “What’s blood if not for shedding?”

-In terms of its connections to the original film, Anthony is the name of the baby who disappears with Candyman in the original film, and whose return is brought about by Helen Lyle’s (Virginia Madsen) sacrifice.
-With this sequel seeming to take place in real time, and utilizing flashbacks if the decidedly '90s style clothing shown in the opening bathroom scene are any indication, it stands to reason that this Anthony is one and the same, all grown up.
-Baby Anthony’s mother, Anne-Marie (Vanessa A. Williams), who was prominent in the original film also appears later in the trailer with the memorable “don’t.”
-It appears Anthony, a successful Chicago artist, is drawn back to Cabrini-Green, or the “candy shop” as Colman Domingo’s character dubs it.
-But the Candyman doesn’t seem to up to his same old tricks.
-Instead, Anthony’s search to explore and expose the urban legend looks to take a turn into the realm of body horror with him transforming into the monster.
+In terms of its other connections to the original, Anthony is the name of the baby who disappears with Candyman in the 1992 film and whose return is brought about by Helen Lyle’s (Virginia Madsen) sacrifice.
+With this sequel seeming to take place in real time and utilizing flashbacks, if the decidedly '90s-style clothing shown in the opening bathroom scene are any indication, it stands to reason that this Anthony is one and the same, all grown up.
+Baby Anthony’s mother, Anne-Marie (Vanessa Williams), who was prominent in the original film, also appears later in the trailer with the memorable “Don’t.”
+It appears Anthony, a successful Chicago artist, is drawn back to Cabrini-Green, or the “candy shop,” as Colman Domingo’s character dubs it.
+But the Candyman doesn’t seem to be up to his same old tricks.
+Instead, Anthony’s search to explore and expose the urban legend looks to take a turn into the realm of body horror, with him transforming into the monster.

 GET THE